Creating a Suspended Ceiling

 - Select your new "Suspended Ceiling Set" from the Active Layer Set Control drop-down on your top toolbar.

-- Select Tools> Materials List> Calculate From All Floors from the menu to create a Materials List.
+- Select Tools> Materials List> Calculate Materials For All Floors from the menu to create a Materials List.

 - The Materials List that generates will only include a few categories, but it can be restricted even further.

-- Select Tools> Display Settings> Display Options from the menu.
-On the Categories tab of the Materials List Display Options dialog:
+- With the Materials List still open, Select Tools> Display Options from the menu.
+On the Categories panel of the Materials List Display Options dialog:

-- Uncheck the boxes beside General, Subfloor, Insulation, and Flooring;
+- Uncheck the boxes beside General, Subfloor, Insulation, and Flooring then click OK.

 The resulting Materials List will contain the materials for your suspended ceilings, plus any room moldings that might be present in your plan.
 It can be exported for further editing in a spreadsheet program or text editor - select File> Export Materials List from the menu.